Big, practical and efficient but getting ancient now

 Peugeot Boxer warranty and servicing

-This is an improvement over the 24,000-mile intervals of the Euro 5 2.2-litre engines, themselves a significant improvement over the Euro 4 models, some of which require servicing every 12,500 miles.
+At their max, those are both an increase over the 24,000-mile intervals of the Euro 5 2.2-litre engines, themselves a significant improvement over the Euro 4 models, some of which require servicing every 12,500 miles.

 Peugeot Boxer standard equipment